-Small Scale As originally submitted the scheme proposed 2,589m2 of new floor space which has been reduced to 1,172m2 by the omission of the triple bay feed store.
-Nevertheless this this amount of development and with a land take of 1.04 hectares, I would say that this is not a small-scale development.
+As originally submitted the scheme proposed 2,589m2 of new floor space which has been reduced to 1,172m2 by the omission of the triple bay feed store.
+Nevertheless, this amount of development and with a land take of 1.04 hectares, I would say is not a small-scale development.
 Major developments in planning terms are defined by government as those having a floor area of 1,000 m2 or above, or those exceeding 1 hectare in land area.
 This scheme exceeds both and constitutes a major development.
 Policy DM8 is silent on large-scale employment developments simply because it is expected that these would be located on sites allocated for employment type uses; only development demonstrated as necessary is permitted in the open countryside in line with the sequential approach to site selection.
-Is it an Expansion and is it Proportionate?
+This element is considered further later in this report.